AlekseiMakhov/Sort/README.md

 # Project "Sorting"

 ### Why
-The project was developed to show an advantage of the quick sorting algorithm with 2 outcome parameters: the number of cycles and duration in milliseconds.
+The project was developed to show an advantage of the quick sorting algorithm with 2 output parameters: the count of cycles and duration in milliseconds.

 ### What
 2 ways of the source array input were implemented: manual and auto for big-data analysis.